acolum/SOA-Data-Analysis-Contest/README.md

 # SOA Data Analysis Contest

-This repository contains all of the resources, code, and tables made in Pacific Life's first place entry for the Society of Actuaries 2018 Data Analysis Contest.
+This repository contains all of the resources, code, and tables made in our first place entry for the Society of Actuaries 2018 Data Analysis Contest.

 ## Highlights